A predicted distribution for Galois groups of maximal unramified extensions: Facts about

 \section{Facts about $\Gal(K^\#/K)$}

-Throughout this section $Q$ denotes either $\Q$ or $\F_q(t)$.
+We recall that $K^\#$ is the maximal unramified everywhere, split completely at places above $\infty$, degree prime-to-$\bad$ extension of $K$.
 In this section, we explain the facts from number theory that motivate our conjecture about $\Gal(K^\#/K)$, where $K/Q$ is a $\Gamma$-extension.
+Recall that a $\Gamma$-group $G$ is \emph{admissible} if it is generated topologically by the elements $\{g^{-1}\gamma(g) | g\in G, \gamma\in\Gamma \}$ and is of order prime to $|\Gamma|$.
 We show $\Gal(K^\#/K)$ has a $\Gamma$-action, is admissible, and satisfies Property E.